lsolbach/TemplateEngine/README.md

 Features:
 ---------
+* general purpose template engine
 * syntax is easy to learn
 * simple things are easy, complex things are possible
 * data binding for java beans (use bean objects as input) and xml files
+* safe by design, no modification of input java objects possible (if getters on objects have no side effects, which is bad design anyway)
 * string, numeric, list, map and method datatypes
 * arithmetic, relational and logical operators
 * branching with if/else